 BRT Training Specifics and Details

-- Two training available: Building with a BAS and those without a BAS.
+- Two trainings available - For buildings with a BAS and those without a BAS.>

 - The training is a blend of building walk-throughs and classroom instruction.